-Probably the biggest thing you’ll learn about from your test is your soil’s pH level so it’s important that you understand exactly what each level means.
+Probably the biggest thing you’ll learn about from your test is your soil’s pH level, so it is important that you understand exactly what each level means.

 pH 3.0-5.0 (very acidic)

 Plants and grass find it very difficult to survive in conditions like these.
-Because of the high acidity, most plant nutrients (such as calcium, potassium and magnesium) become more soluble which means it’s easier for them to be washed away.
+Because of the high acidity, most plant nutrients (such as calcium, potassium and magnesium) become more soluble which means it is easier for them to be washed away.